allanbradl/ServerMods/bots/README.md

 ### Prospero-CustomizableLoadouts-1.2.1 - Made by Prospero
 The purpose of this mod is to provide an opportunity for users and modders to customize weapon types for all types of bots.
 This mod was created on the basis of the Sorata-AdvancedBotsLoadout mod, also 2k configs from the base game were added.
 The mod allows you to do this using a spreadsheet in Excel and replacing mod.config.json with only configs you need.

+### Ivandrov-HealthRebalance-1.0.0 - Made by Ivandrov
+Changes all bot health values, (Raiders, PMCs, Bosses, Followers) to match the player's.